ethanabrooks/dissertation/adpp.typ

 visiting the door.
 The agent observes only its own position and must infer the positions of the key and the door from the history of interactions which the transformer prompt contains.
 The episode terminates when the agent visits the door, or after 25 time-steps.
+See @fig:grid-world for a visualization of the grid-world environment.

+#figure(
+  image("figures/adpp/grid-world.png", height: 100pt),
+  caption: [
+    Top-down view of the grid-world environment.
+The agent must first visit the key and then the door.
+Note that in many of our experiments, unseen walls are added to the interstices between grid cells.
+  ],
+  placement: top,
+) <fig:grid-world>

 ==== Baselines
 <baselines>